-VOF hosts two grant rounds annually, with requests for proposals announced in January and June or July each year, and grant awards made in June and September or October.
+VOF hosts two grant rounds annually, with requests for proposals announced in the beginning and the middle of the calendar year, with grant awards made in late spring and fall.
 Grant agreements have a two-year lifespan.
-VOF seeks proposals for projects that provide new or expanded public access to open space, such as parks, preserves, trails, greenways, outdoor classrooms, beaches, and boat launches, as well as projects that protect exceptional natural and cultural resources for the benefit of the Commonwealth.
+VOF seeks proposals for projects that protect natural and cultural resources such as exceptional farms, forests, wildlife habitat, or historic sites.
+In addition, VOF seeks proposals for projects that protect new or expanded public access to open space, such as parks, preserves, trails, greenways, outdoor classrooms, beaches, and boat launches.
 Proposals may be submitted for both public and private lands.
+Successful proposals will protect and permanently preserve open green space with deed restrictions to protect the highest conservation values of a property.